We are excited to have world class guitarist and musician Dave Bainbridge joining us again

 There will also be some traditional hymns on the album which will have the full ‘Celtish’ treatment, including ‘In Heavenly Love Abiding’ set to the Irish ballad ‘Raglan Road’; ‘My Jesus I Love Thee’ to the beautiful folk melody ‘The Meeting of the Waters’ and ‘Beautiful Home’ set to a melody by Phil Hart.

-In order to complete the album, we are asking for your support.
+In order to cover the final costs of mixing, mastering and manufacturing the album, we are asking for your support.
 Many musicians turn to public crowdfunding platforms to generate the funding they need.
 We have still not felt this is right for us.
 Instead, we are prayerfully inviting you to consider partnering with us in one of the following ways:

 Pray with us for God's provision